-Sleep deprivation may feel like it’s a rite of passage for new parents, but that doesn’t mean you should just give up and remain chronically drowsy, or worse, until your baby starts sleeping through the night.
-Good sleep not just about getting your beauty rest, though that would be nice.
-It’s about your health and safety, too.
+Sleep deprivation may feel like it’s a rite of passage for new parents, but that doesn’t mean you should just give up and remain chronically drowsy until your baby starts sleeping through the night.
+Good sleep is not just about getting your beauty rest, though that would be nice; it’s about your health and safety, too.

-Sleep-challenged people are more likely to get into car accidents (official government statistics say that 1%-3% of vehicle accidents are caused by drowsiness, but that may be underestimated; a 2018 report by AAA Foundation for Traffic Safety put the number closer to 10%).
-And if you’re already feeling blue, or worse, post-partum?
-Sleep deprivation can make that so much worse.
+Sleep-challenged people are more likely to get into car accidents.
+(Official government statistics say that 1%-3% of vehicle accidents are caused by drowsiness, but that may be underestimated; a 2018 report by AAA Foundation for Traffic Safety put the number closer to 10%).
+And if you’re already feeling blue or suffer from postpartum depression, sleep deprivation can make that so much worse.

-Here are some ideas to try, starting (if you can) before the baby even arrives:
+Here are some ideas to try, starting before the baby even arrives:

-Sleep when the baby sleeps.
+2. Sleep when the baby sleeps.
 Everyone will tell you this, but how many new moms and dads do it?
 Not enough!
-Try as best you can to at least lie down and close your eyes when your baby’s dropped off—avoiding the temptation to do the dishes, write thank-you notes, or catch up on the shows you DVR’d at the end of your pregnancy.
+Try as best you can to at least lay down and close your eyes when your baby’s dropped off—avoiding the temptation to do the dishes, write thank-you notes, or catch up on the shows you DVR-ed at the end of your pregnancy.

-Limit other responsibilities.
-Be judicious with what time and energy you have, saying “no” to anything that’s not strictly necessary in favor of rest.
-Of course you’ll take your older child, if you have one, to preschool—maybe skip volunteering for the school’s fundraiser this year.
+3. Limit other responsibilities.
+Be judicious with what time and energy you have, saying no to anything that’s not strictly necessary in favor of rest.
+Of course you’ll take your older child, if you have one, to preschool—but maybe skip volunteering for the school’s fundraiser this year.
 Keep it simple.

-Prepare & organize.
-To make middle-of-the-night feedings easier and calmer, be sure your baby changing area is stocked (so you’re not scrambling to find diapers or wipes in the dark) and your nursing supplies (pillow, breast pads) are ready, or bottles are prepped.
+5. Prepare & organize.
+To make middle-of-the-night feedings easier and calmer, be sure your baby changing area is stocked (so you’re not scrambling to find diapers or wipes in the dark), your nursing supplies (pillow, breast pads) are ready, and bottles are prepped.

-Feather your own nest.
-You have precious little time to settle in and sleep so make your sleep environment cozy and conducive to rest.
-That means comfy bedding and pillows; black-out shades; and whatever else makes you say “sanctuary.”
+6. Feather your own nest.
+You have precious little time to settle in and sleep, so make your sleep environment cozy and conducive to rest.
+That means comfy bedding and pillows, black-out shades, and whatever else makes you think “sanctuary.”
 Get a nightlight so you don’t have to turn on overhead lights at feeding times.
 And don’t worry that, if you do fall into a deep sleep, you won’t hear your baby cry: New parents are wired to respond to their baby’s cries.
 That said, you don’t need to hear every rustle and gurgle, so consider a white-noise machine to buffer any sounds that would disturb your (brief) slumber.